 The University of South Carolina CIBER, like the other 30 Centers for International Business Education and Research (CIBER) in the United States, has been given six mandates from the US Department of Education and the Higher Education Act of 1965 to promote international business in its various forms.
 Two of those mandates fall under the heading of OUTREACH activities:

 - Serve as regional resources to local businesses by providing programs and research designed to meet the international training needs of such businesses

 - Serve as regional resources for other faculty, students and institutions of higher education

-To that end, the SC CIBER offers a variety of programs and activities to local businesses, faculty, students, and institutions in the state of South Carolina and our Southeast Region to enhance their international business experience and expertise.
-These activities and programs include (but are not limited to): Faculty Development in International Business (FDIB) programs, Historically Black College and University (HBCU) outreach, International Business research initiatives, and seminars, workshops and conferences.
+SC CIBER offers a variety of programs and activities to local businesses, faculty, students and institutions in the state of South Carolina and the southeast region to enhance international business experience and expertise.
+These activities and programs include but are not limited to: Faculty Development in International Business (FDIB) programs, Historically Black College and University (HBCU) outreach, International Business research initiatives, as well as seminars, workshops and conferences.

 Faculty Development in International Business (FDIB) Programs

 The University of South Carolina CIBER manages and leads the CIBER leading edge activity FDIB-Africa program each year, with usually several participant slots and CIBER scholarship stipends available to faculty from our regional area.
 Learn more.

 Historically Black Colleges and Universities (HBCU) and Minority Serving Institutions (MSI) Outreach